Best betting apps and sites for NFL Week 5, where to bet on NFL

-Best betting apps, sites, promo codes for NFL Week 5: How, where to bet on football during the 2025 NFL season
+Best betting apps, promo codes, sites for NFL Week 5: How, where to bet on football during the 2025 NFL season

 The Week 5 NFL odds are out, and football bettors can use these NFL promos at the top NFL betting sites and NFL betting apps

 The Bears, Falcons, Packers and Steelers will be the first four teams to take their byes, but the Week 5 NFL schedule is still jam-packed.
 Giants quarterback Jaxson Dart led his team to an upset win over the Chargers in his first career NFL start, and now he'll look to keep the magic going on Sunday against the New Orleans Saints.
 The Saints are 0-4 but covered the spread for the first time this season last week in Buffalo, and they're favored by 1.5 in the latest Week 5 NFL odds.
-Meanwhile, in the late window, the Chargers (-2.5, 47.5) will host the Washington Commanders at 4:25 p.m.
+Meanwhile, in the late window, the Detroit Lions (-10.5, 49.5) will travel to take on the Cincinnati Bengals at 4:25 p.m.
 ET.
-Commanders quarterback Jayden Daniels is set to return to the starting lineup after missing the last two games with a knee injury.
+Quarterback Jake Browning is set to make his third consecutive start for Cincinnati with Joe Burrow sidelined with a toe injury.

 Now that the 2025 NFL season is in full swing, there are plenty of NFL betting opportunities in Week 5, allowing you to scour the NFL odds from the best betting sites and apps.
 Here's a closer look at the best sportsbook promos that are available for the Week 5 NFL schedule, including instructions on how to claim each offer.